persidastricl/persidastricl/README.md

 ## Atoms

 At the moment, a very simple implementation of atoms exists based on [Shinmera/atomics library](https://github.com/Shinmera/atomics) function `atomics:cas` for portability.
-If atomics does not support your lisp system then the default is to fall back to `setf` :-(  (not ideal)
+If atomics does not support your specific lisp compiler/interpreter then the default is to fall back to `setf` :-(  (not ideal)

 ```common-lisp
 (def a (atom nil))